Sociology of Terrorism, Books on Sociology of Terrorism

 numerous attacks against Israeli interests.
 HAMAS has not yet directly targeted US

-interests, although the group makes little or no effort to avoid targets frequented by
+interests, although the terrorist group makes little or no effort to avoid targets

-foreigners.
-HAMAS continues to confine its attacks to Israelis inside Israel and the
+frequented by foreigners.
+HAMAS continues to confine its attacks to Israelis inside Israel

 HAMAS currently limits its terrorist operations to Israeli military and civilian targets

 in the West Bank, Gaza Strip, and Israel.
-Two of the groups most senior leaders in
+Two of the terrorist groups most senior

-the Gaza Strip, Shaykh Ahmad Yasin and Abd al Aziz al Rantisi, were killed in Israeli air
+leaders in the Gaza Strip, Shaykh Ahmad Yasin and Abd al Aziz al Rantisi, were killed in

 The terrorist group receives some funding from Iran but primarily relies on donations from